GallonSchimmer/PLAY_Plugin-for-LimeSurvey-Audio-Yielding/README.md

-# Configuration of the PLAY Plugin for LimeSurvey
+# Configuration of the Paths for the Plugin

 Here’s how you can configure the PLAY plugin's paths and settings for your LimeSurvey installation.
 This setup will ensure the plugin operates smoothly with your existing LimeSurvey system and adheres to best practices for security and performance.

 ## Database Connection and Paths
 - **Database Connection:** Configure the PHP Data Objects (PDO) to connect to your MySQL database.
 Set attributes to handle exceptions for robust error management.